bacintom/WowFileTools/README.md

 # WowFileTools
 Unofficial tools to help other users of the Sparkmaker 3d printer.

 - `estimate_print_time.py`: estimates printing time of the wow file.
-(Sum of layer print time and platform motion time, when speed is defined)
+(Sum of layer print time and platform motion time, when speed is defined).
+As far I have tested, it seems to underestimate the time a little (like, a couple minutes for a 5-hour print).
 - `view_wow.py`: displays a wow file as voxels in 3d.
 Warning: needs a lot of RAM and maybe a good graphics card...

   ![Alt text](screenshot.png?raw=true "Screenshot")